Tommy Lloyd

 Medical Travel Compared Passengers

 In these unfortunate circumstances, it is important to note that CAA regulation may not apply.
-However, if you have a travel insurance policy that specifically covers you for scheduled airline failure or end supplier failure, you should be able to make a claim in the event that your airline goes bankrupt.
+However, if you have a travel insurance policy that specifically covers you for scheduled airline failure or end supplier failure, you should be able to claim.

-Moreover, it's worth mentioning that in certain instances, you may even be able to recoup the funds before making a claim to your travel insurance provider.
+Moreover, it's worth mentioning that in certain instances, you may even be able to recoup the funds before claiming your travel insurance provider.
 This can provide a quicker resolution to the situation at hand.

 Additionally, if you made the flight bookings using a credit card, debit card, or PayPal, there is a high likelihood that you can directly claim the funds back by contacting your card provider or bank.
 Taking this route can offer a straightforward and efficient method of recovering your money.

-As we’ve mentioned, ATOL stands for Air Travel Organisers’ License, which is a financial protection scheme covering most air package holidays and some flight-only bookings.
+As previously mentioned, ATOL stands for Air Travel Organisers' License.
+This important financial protection scheme encompasses most air package holidays, as well as some flight-only bookings, ensuring that travellers are safeguarded against the unforeseen collapse of their travel providers.

 Rated Excellent